Just Press “Play”: 9 Activities for Teaching English with Videos

 The topics of the videos range from everything from good etiquette to renting an apartment.
 Esl-lab clips are better suited for adults, and they would be a great addition to units you’re already teaching.

 This website is designed specifically for English teachers and includes a number of lesson plans, resources, videos and tools for educators.

-In the section devoted to listening and video resources, teachers can find clips with a script, vocabulary focus and comprehension questions, a link to a resource with movie trailers and much more.
+In the section devoted to listening and video resources, teachers can find clips with a script, vocabulary focus and comprehension questions and much more.

 This is a great place for beginning and experienced English teachers alike to find what they need for their students.